ITT-24/assignment-5-cnn-LucaEscher/README.md

 # Task 3

+**Tipp: Hold a big white paper behind your hand which makes the gesture!
+This way the recognition is way better!**

 You can either train and use a new model or use the already created model.

 Call the function like this: